How to calculate your caloric deficit

 Losing weight comes down to a simple equation: burning more calories than you consume.
-But putting it into practice is more nuanced.
-A deficit that is too small won't show visible results; a deficit that is too aggressive triggers survival mechanisms.
-This guide helps you find the sweet spot — a deficit that works without starving you.
+But the practice is more nuanced.
+Too small a deficit doesn't show visible results; too aggressive a deficit triggers compensation mechanisms.
+This guide helps you find the sweet spot—a deficit that works without starving you.

 Steps